miriamzara/SB_Project/README.md

 ```
 model name is: logistic/xgboost/random_forest

-Ps: random_forest model is too heavy forgit to be uploaded.
+Ps: random_forest model is too heavy for git to be uploaded.
 You can downlad the pre-trained model here:

 https://drive.google.com/drive/folders/1NV1EvYlC4WVzZSrIkM5nfA1W9cMiBv50?usp=sharing